Gordon999/Pi-MP3_Player/README.md

 ![screenshot](320x240.jpg)

 New features.

+- Radio use:
+  - Artist & Track Name shown, if available in stream, when listening / recording.
+  - Will record to end of track, if Track Name in stream. (-ve times shown)
+  - Will stop recording if low amount RAM available.
+  - 'CLR RAM' will remove old recordings from RAM.
+  - 'SLEEP' will STOP Radio, but not shutdown , or you will lose recording from RAM.
+  - On 'STOP Radio' will switch to MP3 Player showing the Radio Recording for playing.

+- Volume stored in config file

 - Time shift streaming Radio channel.
 If you are listening to a programme and need to do something else you can click on 'RECORD', set the time required in ten minute steps by clicking on 'RECORD', and leave it.
 (You can now mute the sound if required) .